 - College Township Fire Department personnel

-Students are expected to check in with the Health Center staff or athletic training staff on a regular basis during their recovery from a concussion.
+Students are expected to check in with the Cox Health and Counseling Center staff or athletic training staff on a regular basis during their recovery from a concussion.
 They will be advised of campus resources to assist them academically.
 During each appointment, the student will complete a symptom score checklist to monitor ongoing symptoms and document progress.
 If additional resources are required (i.e., neurological consultation), the medical staff will connect student with other professionals.

 Protocol for Non-Athletes